bytefish/bytefish.de/pages/notes.md

 my smartphone on how to import OSM data and query it.
 Today I was allowed to sit in front of the screen, and I was able to download and import the OSM data.

-It didn't went as smooth as I had expected, because the initial queries had been super slow.
-A query was missing and the queries on my data have been extremly slow.
+It wasn't as smooth as I had expected.
+The initial queries had been super slow and importing the OSM data initially led to problems with the Docker volumes.
+Then a query was missing and the queries on my data have been extremly slow.

 But after some playing around with the query planner and indices, I got it to work just fine.

+The next round is going to be with Java.

 ## 2025-06-14: Formulation a Project Idea ##